angelowen/Orchid-Fine-grained-Visual-Classification/readme.md

 paper url: https://arxiv.org/abs/2202.03822

 We propose a novel plug-in module that can be integrated to many common backbones, including CNN-based or Transformer-based networks to provide strongly discriminative regions.
 The plugin module can output pixel-level feature maps and fuse filtered features to enhance fine-grained visual classification.
-Experimental results show that the proposed plugin module outperforms the accuracy to **92.379%** on 2022 Orchid Dataset.
+Experimental results show that the proposed plugin module outperforms the accuracy to **94.97%** on 2022 Orchid Dataset and got **95.43%** Using Voting skills.

 ### Link to Other Method
 1. [TransFG by eritup45](https://github.com/eritup45/2022_Orchid_V2)